 Have a gander through our adverting options on our advertising page here.

 Yes you can.
 We are always looking for friendly and ambitious partners.
 Please email us your details including a portfolio of work that we can look through.

 An eBook is a digitised version of a book.

 You can read an eBook from most tablets, smartphones and eReader-specific devices such as an iPAD or Kindle device.
 An eBook will shape itself to fit any screen.
 Whether you read an eBook from an iPhone, iPAD or a Mac it will always look perfect.

-PDFs are not eBooks!
+PDF documents are not eBooks!
 The reflowable nature of an eBook layout is why PDF files are not considered to be eBooks.
 A PDF might read great on a computer however, will look terrible on the screen of your smartphone.

 eBooks come in two main flavours used and accepted world-wide: